cyberacademydev/cyberevents/docs/cybercon.md

 ### Auction

-At this stage contract is being deployed to mainnet by organizer.
-From the moment of deployment attendees can participate in the ticket auction, speakers can bid for their speakership, and organizer can approve speakers.
+At this stage contract is being deployed to mainnet by Organizer.
+From the moment of deployment Attendees can participate in the ticket auction, Speakers can bid for their speakership, and Organizer can approve Speakers.

 Ticket auction works as a classical [English Auction](https://en.wikipedia.org/wiki/English_auction) with following **rules**: